heptarch/heptarch.github.io/drafts/cone.md

 Thus, the aspect ratio of the cone is $3 : 2$.
 The exterior wall will be painted slate-blue.

-*Structure.* The aluminium cladding is lined with foil-faced foam to capture moisture and drilled at intervals to allow moisture to escape.
+*Structure.* The aluminium cladding is lined with foil-faced foam to capture moisture and drilled at intervals to let it escape.
 The cladding is further braced by a wooden frame, with plyboard sealing the interior surface and the space between filled with wood shavings, a low-cost, ecologically friendly insulator.
 Shavings are treated with borax (pest deterrent) and lime (moisture resistance), and tamped into stud cavities to minimize the action of settling.

-*Doorway.* The doorway is a recessed conic section, obtained from intersecting a vertical plane with the cone, i.e. a hyperbola.
+*Doorway.* The doorway is a conic section, obtained from intersecting a vertical plane with the cone, i.e. a hyperbola.
 The offset ($\Delta r = 1.5 \text{ m}$) is such that the height of the door is $\Delta h = 2 \text{ m}$.
 The two halves of the door can be excised from the edges of the sector according to the inverse sine curve

 $$
 R(\theta) = \frac{\ell}{1.5r\cos[(\ell/r)\theta]}.